Pivot Table Count Unique (Table of Contents)

 Click on the OK button, and that’s it.
 We will have a blank pivot table, as shown in the screenshot below:

-We are still not getting a unique count of Destination Country as we were expecting.
+We are still not getting a unique Destination Country count as expected.
 To get the same, follow the step below:

 This will open up the Value Field Settings window, as shown below.
-We clearly could see that the current summarization type is COUNT for value fields (i.e. Destination Country column).
-Since the COUNT option only counts the number of rows present in source data, in our case, it is giving an answer as 12 because we have 12 rows in the given data for Destination Country.
+We clearly could see that the current summarization type is COUNT for value fields (i.e., Destination Country column).
+Since the COUNT option only counts the number of rows present in source data, in our case, it is answering 12 because we have 12 rows in the given data for Destination Country.

 However, it should not be like this; we need unique distinct values to be counted for the Destination Country column.
 To achieve this, you need to do something.